 The platform is designed to be mainly video, with the majority of that video being you talking and not screen sharing.
 This can be intimidating at first, but once you get used to the camera, it can be a lot of fun!

 I have enjoyed using Udemy so far.
-I currently have 3 courses created with them (check out my shameless plug for them below :)).
+I currently have 3 courses created with them (I have listed them below for you to check out!).
 They say the average instructor makes $8,000 per year, so my goal is to surpass that and kick average to the curb!
 I am well on my way with my three classes:

 Do you want to sell on Udemy and make an extra $8,000 (or more)?
 Take a look around the site and see what you think.
 It might be your newest side hustle/passive income stream!